Moche culture: Metalwork

 The Moche discovered both electrochemical replacement plating and depletion gilding, which they used to cover copper crafts found at Loma Negra in thin layers of gold or silver.
 Modern attempts were able to recreate a similar chemical plating process using boiling water and salts found naturally in the area.

 It is the Moche ceramic tradition that had previously been given the most attention in Archaeology, though this is beginning to change as archaeologists continue to discover ties between iconography on ceramic and other parts of Moche art.
 Just as important to Moche craftsmanship and culture is metallurgy.
 The skill required to create these objects is perhaps some of the finest the world has ever known.

 The first Moche metalworks entered into the archaeological record were unearthed by Max Uhle at Huaca del Sol and Huaca de Luna during 1899 and 1900, but were largely ignored while Uhle focused on other aspects of the sites.
-Moche metal work gained attention after Peruvian researcher Rafaeil Larco Houle published Los Mochicas in 1945.
+Moche metal work gained attention after Peruvian researcher Rafael Larco Hoyle published Los Mochicas in 1945.
 Here, he mostly focused on describing the large flared headdresses and brilliantly decorated nose ornaments often found in connection with the Moche elite.
-Despite having no formal training in archaeology, Houle was the first to truly attempt a systematic reconstruction of the Moche by drawing on information from excavations, art, iconography, Spanish documents, and modern traditions.
+Despite having no formal training in archaeology, Larco Hoyle was the first to truly attempt a systematic reconstruction of the Moche by drawing on information from excavations, art, iconography, Spanish documents, and modern traditions.
 The discovery of bronze and gold artifacts buried in the Warrior Priest tomb at the Huaca de la Cruz site one year later also encouraged further study.
 The same would happen when burial grounds at the site now known as Loma Negra in the Piura Valley were unearthed by looters finding a wealth of gold, silver, and copper objects along with ceramic vessels.

-An important discovery in the context of Moche metallurgy was the discovery of the Tombs of Sipan in 1986.
+An important discovery in the context of Moche metallurgy was the discovery of the Tombs of Sipán in 1986.
 These burials included a wealth of metal objects unparalleled with any previous discovery.
 Most of these objects remained in their original context, allowing researchers to prove beyond reasonable doubt that metal objects were closely intertwined with the power of the Moche elite.
 The rulers of the Moche were incredibly adept at portraying and perpetuating their power through art, which is well-exemplified by the Moche metallurgy.